Getting your criminal history from the Florida Department of Law Enforcement [FDLE] helps in the expungement process by:

 Like everyone else, we must pay for a service and from there make any required inquiries from the courts that are necessary.
-This takes time and money.
-We try to be as thorough with our expungement qualification evaluation as possible while at the same time be convenient for you.
+This can be expensive.
+We want to be as thorough with our expungement qualification evaluation as possible while at the same time be convenient for you.

-If you do not run a criminal history, as suggested above, I will make a determination on your qualification based on the information you have provided and any information I can find through Clerk of Court free online services.
+This is why we ask you to obtain a criminal history for yourself.
+If you do not run a criminal history, as suggested above, we make our determination based on the information you have provided and any information we can find through Clerk of Court free online services.

-Go to the contact page to see all the methods to contact my office or fill out the form below.
+Go to the contact page to see all the methods to contact our office or fill out the form below.